-"Untitled First Chapter," Newberry Library Urban History Dissertation Workshop, Chicago, IL (December 7, 2013).
+"Untitled First Chapter," Newberry Library Urban History Dissertation Group, Chicago, IL (December 7, 2013).

 “Southwest Women Working Together: Liberation, Integration, and Leadership on the Southwest Side of Chicago, 1968-1978,” A Revolutionary Moment: Women's Liberation in the Late 1960s and Early 1970s, Boston, MA (March 29, 2014).